bluehat/privacy_and_freedom/user_security.markdown

 We have a couple of specific recommendations

-#### LastPass
+#### Bitwarden

 This is the simplest, solution.
-It's free for use on your computer, but involves a small yearly subscription fee for using it on your phone.
-Everything is stored online, and automatically synced between devices.
-It also has nice browser plugins making using those passwords easy while you are actually browsing.

 For most users this is a great solution, but if you've been reading carefully you should be shaking your head about now.
 We were just talking about the dangers of using web services, can't the government get all your passwords?
 Isn't it logged every time your device checks in with the service to see if there's more stuff to sync?
 Wouldn't someone watching be able to use that request to identify your computer and discover you?

-LastPass does do things right, the passwords are all encrypted with master passwords, making them very hard to steel if someone gets in to their network.
+Bitwarden does do things right, the passwords are all encrypted with master passwords, making them very hard to steel if someone gets in to their network.
 But, it's a web service, so those worries are not unwarranted.
 For this reason you may want to use LastPass

 Risks:
   1. It's a web service, with all of the risks this comes with.